pjcollins/android/Documentation/workflow/HowToAddNewApiLevel.md

 Once api-P.params.txt is successfully generated, then copy it to `src/Mono.Android/Profiles`.

-3) Make changes to Configuration.props, android-toolchain.projitems, BuildEverything.mk etc.
+3) Make changes to Directory.Build.props, android-toolchain.projitems, BuildEverything.mk etc.

 There are many configuration files that holds API definitions.
 Since the build system is an assorted hacks that don't care consistency, definitions are everywhere.
 Check the commit mentioned above and edit those files.